symfony/symfony-docs/serializer.rst

 tools that you can leverage for your solution.

-In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component </components/serializer>`.
+In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component </components/serializer>` documentation.

 Activating the Serializer
 -------------------------